 We are a full-service wealth management firm focused on providing financial advisory and related family office services to ultra-high net worth individuals and institutional investors.
 In addition to a wide range of investment capabilities, we offer a full suite of complementary and customized family office services for families seeking a comprehensive oversight of their financial affairs.
-During the twelve months ended December 31, 2022, our assets under management decreased 10.5% from \$32.3 billion to \$28.9 billion
+During the twelve months ended December 31, 2023, our assets under management increased 15.2% from \$28.9 billion to \$33.3 billion.

 The business includes the management of funds of funds, and other investment funds, collectively referred to as the "Silvercrest Funds".
-Silvercrest L.P. has issued restricted stock units exercisable for 212,927.
-Class B units which entitle the holders thereof to receive distributions from Silvercrest L.P. to the same extent as if the underlying Class B units were outstanding.
+Silvercrest L.P. has issued restricted stock units exercisable for 240,998 Class B units which entitle the holders thereof to receive distributions from Silvercrest L.P. to the same extent as if the underlying Class B units were outstanding.
 Net profits and net losses of Silvercrest L.P. will be allocated, and distributions from Silvercrest L.P. will be made, to its current partners pro rata in accordance with their respective partnership units (and assuming the Class B units underlying all restricted stock units are outstanding).

 The historical results of operations discussed in this Management's Discussion and Analysis of Financial Condition and Results of Operations include those of Silvercrest L.P. and its subsidiaries.
 As the general partner of Silvercrest L.P., we control its business and affairs and, therefore, consolidate its financial position and results with ours.
-The interests of the limited partners' collective 32.6% partnership interest in Silvercrest L.P. as of December 31, 2022 are reflected in non-controlling interests in our consolidated financial statements.
+The interests of the limited partners' collective 32.9% partnership interest in Silvercrest L.P. as of December 31, 2023 are reflected in non-controlling interests in our consolidated financial statements.

-This Item 7 generally discusses 2022 and 2021 items and year-to-year comparisons between 2022 and 2021.
-Discussions of 2020 items and year-to-year comparisons between 2021 and 2020 that are not included in this Form 10-K can be found in "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2021 filed with the SEC on March 2, 2022.
+This Item 7 generally discusses 2023 and 2022 items and year-to-year comparisons between 2023 and 2022.
+Discussions of 2021 items and year-to-year comparisons between 2022 and 2021 that are not included in this Form 10-K can be found in "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2022 filed with the SEC on March 2, 2023.